manvalls/prx/README.md

 # PRX
 [![Build Status][ci-img]][ci-url] [![Coverage Status][cover-img]][cover-url]

 PRX is a simple TCP reverse proxy with support for HAProxy's PROXY protocol versions 1 and 2 and out of the box host detection support for HTTP (including WebSockets) and TLS.
-For other types of streams, send the following string either at the start of it or after a CRLF for PRX to detect the host:
+For other types of streams, send the following string at the start of it for PRX to detect the host:

 ```
-host: your.host.com\r\n
+host: your.host.com\r\n\r\n
 ```

 PRX's configuration is kept inside a RethinkDB server and can be updated at runtime.
 It consits of a list of rules with the following format: